Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

 📝 *Tip: Run these commands inside a virtual environment for best practice.
 See the “Virtual Environment Support” section for setup instructions.*

+## Pip (Python's default installer)

+- Pip itself doesn’t manage virtual environments.
+Instead, it installs packages in whichever environment is currently active.

+- To use a virtual environment with Pip:

+<pre> ```bash # Create one with Python’s built-in venv module: python3 -m venv .venv # Activate it: # macOS/Linux: source .venv/bin/activate # Windows: .venv\Scripts\activate # Then install packages: pip install &lt;package&gt; ``` </pre>

+*🔹** Note: Pip is simple and flexible, but requires manual handling of the virtual environment.*

 ### Poetry - Dependency & Packaging Manager

 Poetry simplifies dependency management and packaging by using **pyproject.toml**[^2] as the single source of truth.